4Culture Grants + Calls

 You will be asked to answer the following questions in the application narrative section:

-• Project Description: your project must address King County’s historic buildings, sites, neighborhoods, and/or landscapes.
+• Project Description: what do you propose to do in your project?
+Your project must address King County’s historic buildings, sites, neighborhoods, and/or landscapes.
 Describe your proposed project, including dates, locations, and activities.
 What are your main objectives, and what will be the specific project outcomes?
 How does your project align with best practices in historic preservation or show innovation within the field?
 Why is the proposed project a priority at this time?

 • Advancing Equity: does your project focus on inclusion of underrepresented communities?
 Does your project address underrepresented aspects of King County history?
 Will the project be led by and/or engage underrepresented communities within historic preservation?
 If so, how?
 If not, you may simply state so.